 So unless you want cross-platform apps, you have to choose a platform, Android or iOS.
 You can learn both of course, but you should start with one.
 When I started, I started with Android since I had an Android device.
 Then, when I was ready to develop for iOS, I switched to iPhone and learned the platform.
 It’s important to be comfortable with the platform you’re developing for.

 2. Learn the Basics

 Now that you decided which platform to develop for, you should learn its basics.
 Start with tutorials and courses about app development.
 Watch videos, or read articles, tutorials, and books.
 There are several ways to learn, choose what suits you.
-Personally, I learned from step by step tutorials and articles.
+Personally, I learned from step by step tutorials and articles (Read how to get the most out of programming tutorials).
 You may learn more from videos, so go for what works for you.